DuckBoss/RedditMediaScanner/README.md

 ## Dependencies
-- praw (can be installed with pip)
+These dependencies, if you don't have them, can be installed with pip.
+- praw
-- wget (can be installed with pip)
+- wget
+- urllib

 ## Usage
 1) Setup a praw.ini file with your reddit username, password, user_agent, client_id, and client_secret.